ea/bosch_headunit_root/docs/rtos_interaction.md

 00000050: 0f00 0e00 065c 026c 0301 3480 0000 6c00  .....\.l..4...l.
 ```

 Rudimentary reverse engineering reveals these to actually LZO compressed ELF files with a custom LZO header.
-You can find a script called `inflate_bins.py` that perfectly decompresses these.
+You can see a script called `inflate_bins.py` in `rtos_interactions` that perfectly decompresses these.

 ```
 d_len , c_len ,ecrc32= struct.unpack("III",cd[24:36])